Simple Mechanisms for Agents with Non-linear Utilities: Preliminaries

-In this paper, we consider \emph{Bayesian incentive compatible} (i.e.\ no agent can gain strictly higher expected utility than reporting her private type truthfully if all other agents are reporting their private types truthfully) and \emph{interim individual rational} (i.e.\ the expected utility is non-negative for all agents and all private types if all agents are reporting their private types truthfully) mechanisms.
-For later discussion, we also define \emph{dominant strategy incentive compatible} for a mechanism if no agent can gain strictly higher expected utility than reporting her private type truthfully, regardless of other agents' report.
+We consider mechanisms that satisfy \emph{Bayesian incentive compatibility} (BIC), i.e., no agent can gain strictly higher expected utility than reporting her private type truthfully if all other agents are reporting their private types truthfully, and \emph{interim individual rationality} (IIR), i.e., the expected utility is non-negative for all agents and all private types if all agents are reporting their private types truthfully mechanisms.
+For later discussion, we also define \emph{dominant strategy incentive compatibility} (DSIC) for a mechanism if no agent can gain strictly higher expected utility than reporting her private type truthfully, regardless of other agents' reports.
+We abuse notation and denote $\alloci(\typei), \pricei(\typei)$ as the expected allocation and payment of agent $i$ with type $\typei$ in the truth-telling equilibrium, where the expectation is taken over mechanism and the type distribution $\{\distribution_j\}_{j\not=i}$ for all other agents $j$.

+This paper considers mechanism design problem for both revenue maximization and welfare maximization.
+We also use term ``payoff'' in the contexts where the discussion applies to both revenue and welfare.
+In \Cref{sec:conclude}, we also discuss the extension to other objectives.

 \paragraph{Payoff Curves}

 In this paragraph, we define the \emph{payoff curves}, and introduce the \emph{revenue curves} and \emph{welfare curves} as special cases of the payoff curves.
 More specifically, we define the \emph{optimal payoff curves} and \emph{price-posting payoff curves} respectively.